-The proposed Permit Fact Sheet goes into great detail citing the Federal Regulation requiring the receiving water hardness be used to establish Effluent Limitations.
 Once again the public is subject to a bureaucrat "knowing better" and simply choosing to ignore very clear regulatory requirements.
-The Regional Board staff have chosen to deliberately ignore Federal Regulations.
+The Regional Board staff have chosen to deliberately ignore Federal Regulations placing themselves above the law.
 There are procedures for changing regulations if peer reviewed science indicates the need to do so, none of which have been followed.
-The proposed Permit failure to include

-Effluent Limitations for copper, cadmium, silver and zinc based on the actual ambient hardness of the surface water is contrary to the cited Federal Regulation and must be amended to comply with the cited regulatory requirement.
+The Permit failure to include Effluent Limitations for copper, cadmium, silver and zinc based on the actual ambient hardness of the surface water is contrary to the cited Federal Regulation and must be amended to comply with the cited regulatory requirement.

-8. The proposed permit contains an inadequate reasonable potential analysis that resulted in Effluent Limitations for Aluminum, Foaming Agents (MBAS) and chloride being excluded from the Order because of incorrect statistical multipliers.
+I. The Permit contains an inadequate reasonable potential which resulted in Effluent Limitations for Aluminum, Foaming Agents (MBAS) and chloride being excluded from the Order by using incorrect statistical multipliers.